 This material covers primarily the Sit Restraint protocol.
 Down Restraint and Be Still are taught separately.
 Sit Restraint is typically the easiest to teach the dog.
 Use it for these occasions:

-As always, the first lesson of my webinar is free.
-Hope you'll join us for the full Webinar!
+As always, the first lesson of my course is free.
+Hope you'll join us for the full short course!

 If you wish to explore the other Body Work protocols, you can find material in any one of my books.
 For example, the "Be Still" is covered in both Get Connected With Your Dog and Puppy Problems?
 No Problem!